 Instructions

-• In a small saucepan, combine the water, salt, brown sugar, and peppercorns.
+• To make the brine, in a small saucepan, combine the water, salt, brown sugar, and peppercorns.
 Bring to a boil over high heat and boil until the sugar and salt have dissolved.
 Add the ice to the brine and cool completely.

 • In a large bowl or freezer bag, pour the cooled brine over the pork chops and refrigerate for at least 30 minutes or up to 2 hours.